Team creates LEDs, photovoltaic cells, and light detectors using novel one-molecule-thick material.

-President Emeritus Charles M. Vest has been nominated to be the next president of the National Academy of Engineering.
+President Emeritus Charles M. Vest has been elected to a six-year term as president of the National Academy of Engineering, effective July 1.

 The NAE president is a full-time employee of the organization at its headquarters in Washington, D.C., and also serves as the vice chair of the National Research Council, the principal research arm of the National Academies.

 Vest served as MIT's president from 1990 through 2004.
 During that time, "he worked to strengthen federal-university-industry relations and undertook a number of initiatives to bring education and research issues to broader public attention," according to the NAE.

 Selected as a member of the bipartisan Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction, which completed its report in 2005, Vest brought a strong science and engineering background to the analysis.
 He led a U.S. Department of Energy task force on the future of science programs in 2002-2003 and chaired a presidential advisory commission on the redesign of the International Space Station in 1992-1994.
 Vest was vice chair of the Council on Competitiveness for eight years, is a former chair of the Association of American Universities, and serves on the U.S. Secretary of Education's Commission on the Future of Higher Education.

 Vest was elected to the NAE in 1993 "for technical and educational contributions to holographic interferometry and leadership as an educator," and he currently serves on the NAE Council.

 Vest earned a B.S. degree in mechanical engineering from West Virginia University in 1963.
 He received his M.S. and Ph.D. degrees in 1964 and 1967, respectively, from the University of Michigan, where he later held the positions of dean of engineering, provost and vice president for academic affairs.
 He is the recipient of 10 honorary doctoral degrees.